 But that doesn't give you a very good idea of how many spaces are between the quotation marks.
-Using a loop to build SPACE\$, as the subroutine at line 200 does, lets you see exactly how big the "blank out" space is going to be.
-Of course, you aren't limited to just using spaces.
-Instead of using spaces, use dashes or underline characters.
-Be creative-just change what's between the quotation marks in line 240.
+Using a loop to build SPACES, as the subroutine at line 200 does, lets you see exactly how big the "blank out" space is going to be.